-AI chip is designed with an artificial neural-network and high-performance processors, which mainly provides heterogeneous, real-time and off-line AI applications.
+We began to develop ASICs for AI applications in 2016 and completed the tape-out of our AI chips in June 2018.
+Our AI chips are miniaturized chips characterized by high-performance and low energy consumption.
+Each AI chip is designed with an artificial neural-network and high-performance processors, which mainly provides heterogeneous, real-time and off-line AI applications.
 In September 2018, we released the first generation of our AI chip, Kendryte K210, and we began mass production in the fourth quarter of 2018.
 K210 is a SoC that integrates machine vision and machine hearing functions.
 We were the first in the industry to deliver commercial edge computing AI chips based on Risc-V architecture and self-developed neural-network accelerator with outstanding performance.

 Through the development of various generations of ASICs for Bitcoin mining, we have accumulated rich experience in reducing the size and increasing the power efficiency of the ASICs while achieving high computing power, which is fundamental to designing commercially successful ASICs for AI applications.
 Specifically, using TSMC's ultra-low-power 28nm advanced process with dual-core 64-bit processors for better power efficiency, stability and reliability, K210 is able to achieve low voltage and high power efficiency compared to other systems with the same processing power.
-K210's computing power is 0.3T, and its power consumption is 300mW, achieving superior power-efficiency compared with what our competitors offer, according to Frost & Sullivan.
+K210's computing power is 0.576TOPS, and the SoC's power consumption is 300mW, achieving superior power-efficiency compared with what our competitors offer, according to Frost & Sullivan.
 Further, K210 is a SoC and provides a "single" chip solution, as compared with competing products that require separate chips to perform.
 As such, our AI chips will involve less set up costs for our customers and are able to avoid potential function loss when any of the chips malfunctions.